buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 The **first time** you take this Feat, you gain a bonus of +1d6 on Herbalism Knowledge, distilling, creating potions, and natural poisons.

-The **second time** you take this Feat, the time to prepare potions/poisons is halved and in case of Critical Failure, you are not exposed to the product.
+The **second time** you take this Feat, the time to prepare potions/poisons is halved and on a Critical Failure, you are not exposed to the product.
 By dedicating one hour per day, you can create a generic Healing Potion or a Weakening one with the herbs you find around.
 This potion *expires* at dawn the day after creation.

 ## Cautious Caster